Become a Heart Trekker

 Only mobile phone services from Vodafone and EE cover this area and these will be the only ones that will work on the day.

-Changing facilities will be available, plus disabled access public toilets are located at the start/finish.
+Changing facilities in a marquee are available and disabled access toilets are located at the start/finish.
 There is also one toilet at Ribblehead (10 miles) and Philpin Lane (17 miles) checkpoints.

 It is important that you keep your body fed and hydrated.
-To supplement your own supplies, food and refreshments can be purchased at kiosks and catering vans en route, with a hot drink given at the finish line and hot food available to buy.
+To supplement your own supplies, we supply a complimentary hot drink and a hot meal at the finish line.
+Alternative food and refreshments can be purchased at kiosks and catering vans en route.

 Water refilling points will also be available at checkpoints at Birkworth, Ribblehead and Philpin Lane.
 There will be a snack point at Ribblehead Viaduct (10 miles) and there is a small snack bar at Philpin Lane where snacks and drinks can be purchased.